spatialstatisticsupna/REMC_confounding_article/README.md

 R code to implement the procedures to alleviate spatial confounding described in the paper and reproduce the tables and figures of the paper has been included.

 - [R/Real_data_analysis](https://github.com/spatialstatisticsupna/Spatial_confounding_article/tree/main/R/Real_data_analysis) folder contains the R code used in the real data analysis.
-The R code for dowry death data is presented, slight modifications included in the code as a comments should be done to fit the models to Slovenia and Scotland datasets.
+The R code for the analyisis of dowry death data is presented.
+Slight modifications included in the code as comments should be done to fit the models to the Slovenia and the Scotland data.

 - [R/Simulation_Study_1](https://github.com/spatialstatisticsupna/Spatial_confounding_article/tree/main/R/Simulation_study_1) folder contains the R code used in Simulation Study 1.
 Before running the models, the options _Scenario_ (scenario 1, 2 or 3) and _Subscenario_ (cor=80,50 or 20) at the top of the code must be defined.
 It is important to run [Prepare_results_TGMRF.R](https://github.com/spatialstatisticsupna/Spatial_confounding_article/blob/main/R/Simulation_study_1/Prepare_results_TGMRF.R) script before running the scripts to obtain the tables and figures.